EkleTony/healthy-climate-ssl/README.md

 # AI for Healthy Climate Adaptation — Synthetic Geospatial SSL (Harvard PostDoc)

+This repository implements a spatially-aware self-supervised learning framework for synthetic geospatial data, integrating spatial graph structure with multimodal masked reconstruction to learn region-level representations under strict deterministic controls for full reproducibility.

-This repository contains my submission for the homework assignment associated with the Postdoctoral Research Position in AI for Healthy Climate Adaptation.
+It was developed as my submission for the `homework task` associated with the `Postdoctoral` Research Position in AI for Healthy Climate Adaptation.

 ## Framework Overview